Science time, guys!

 I was trying to do a preliminary, but vlog, version of this post.
 This afternoon I was imagining a lot of things about getting the story straight, and because of this exercise I was in the mood to have another go at it.

-At work this afternoon when lifting the dough from the oven I was able to see that the dough rises in the shape of a mushroom.
-The shape is important because, as I spoke of the varying genetic codes that are intrinsic of the development of species, I aim at drawing a conclusion as to how separate the code and mathematical-spatial plan are.
+At work this afternoon when lifting the dough from the rising pans, I was able to see that the dough rises in the shape of a mushroom.
+The shape is important because, as I spoke of the varying genetic codes that are intrinsic of the development of species, I aim at drawing a conclusion as to how separate the code and mathematical-spatial plans are.

 The idea is that if creation were to be true, and the body can be resurrected and the body of a virgin can carry life, and even if levitation were possible, it could all be done with these components and shown possible through them.

 Levitation is certainly possible.
-If we can have access to space at all, levitating is possible.
+If space is able to be manipulated at all, levitating is possible.

-But how does a genetic code change itself for the cell of a sperm, so as to impregnate a virgin?
+But how does a genetic material change itself into the cell of a sperm, so as to impregnate a virgin?
 And how does a body pass from space into another dimension?
+Like Elijah, Jesus and well, some other very special people have done?

 Today I posted about time being a dimension.
 I do not know that it is separate from space itself.
 We will have to look at space time continuum, but the gist always seemed that everything could perhaps be overlapping, somehow.
 The merit of this definition is questionable.

-If time is a dimension, then the matter and space would be in the realm we see.
-It would exist alongside it because growth amd life exist only by this visible dimension time.
+If time is a dimension, then along with matter, space would exist in the realm we see.
+It would exist alongside it because growth and life exist only by this visible dimension, and these include time.
 Invisible to us is the infinite, a concept, or perhaps a whole other dimension.

-If the dimension exists the way it is show in the bible, then it has the ability to transport, and send forth matter, amd not on the backs of comets.
+If the dimension exists the way it is shown in the Bible, then it has the ability to transport, withdraw and send forth matter, and not on the backs of comets.
 We can see, rarely, the one happening, where someone is spontaneously cured of cancer.
-The fact that people do survive these attacks miraculously is documented and untraceable to any physical methos of removal.
+The fact that people do survive these attacks miraculously is documented and untraceable to any physical methods of removal.

 It is important to note again the problem of matter.
-Matter moving in space is supposed to be all growth amd from one single origin.
-The idea that life grows spontaneously has been since the 19th century been proven unsuccessful.
+Matter as it is moving in space is supposed to be all growth and from one single origin.
+The idea that life grows spontaneously has since the 19th century been proven unsuccessful.
 Life grows from the origin.
-The point is origin of species is not anti-christian.
+The point of origin of species is not anti-Christian.
 It points directly to the source.

 When we look to a beginning we try to imagine that life came from nothing.
 This denotes a virgin birth, and when I am arguing with someone about these things I like to look at that argument.
 That makes sense, somehow.